bcraig83/CleanArchitecture/readme.md

 - All projects have been upgraded to use dot net core 3.1.
 - In general, I've migrated all dependencies to the latest-and-greatest, unless doing so included breaking changes.
-- Included an eventing model, which allows us to created events and handlers.
+- Implemented an eventing model, which allows us to created events and handlers.
 These can be triggered when an entity is written back to the database.
 So in other words, push notifications of changes to the state in the persistance layer.

 ### Domain

 - Added a solution directory for events, but have not added any examples yet.
 There's a little bleed with [this repository](https://github.com/ardalis/CleanArchitecture).
+- Have (controversially) add some repository interfaces.
+The concept of repositories is purely to allow decoupling of database from application when writing functional tests.
+I don't think the concept itself is controversial, but where to place these interfaces might be.
+It could be argued they belong in the application layer.
+I've gone with domain, purely because so many enterprise applications have the domain in the database.
+- Added some domain-level unit tests.
 - Some very minor code tidying.

 ### Application

+- Upgraded dependencies to the latest and greatest, with the exception of FluentValidation, because the latest version of that is a major version upgrade, so it includes breaking changes that would need to be rewritten here.
 - Added some additional unit tests to the unit test project, just to show how you might unit test some of the individual classes within the Application layer.
-- Upgraded dependencies to the latest and greatest, with the exception of FluentValidation, because the latest version of that is a major version upgrade, so it includes breaking changes that would need to be rewritten here.
 - Some minor personal preferences :)
     - Inside the commands/queries, I've boxed off model classes in a separate directory.
     - I have created a separate class for the command/query handlers.
 It's still in the same directory, so I think it still fulfills the concept of having everything related together.
 I just don't like two classes in one class file :)
+    - I've created a directory for EventHandlers.
+These will be invoked when domain events are fired.
+See `TodoItemCompletedEventEmailHandler` for a nice example.
 - Some very minor code tidying, such as failing fast out of a method when we know a failure condition has been met.
+- I've added application level functional tests.
+    - Crucially, these tests DO NOT use a database.
+Instead, I'm currently using a stubbed version, under the "Fakes" directory.
+There's an agrument here to just using a mocking library like Moq, which I'm finding increasingly hard to ignore...

 ### Infrastructure